mlin/miniwdl-cloud/README.md

 # miniwdl-cloud

 Orchestrate a cloud fleet to run [WDL](https://openwdl.org/) workflows using [miniwdl](https://github.com/chanzuckerberg/miniwdl) and [Docker Swarm mode](https://docs.docker.com/engine/swarm/).
-This is for advanced operators at ease with using [Terraform](https://www.terraform.io/) to provision infrastructure in their own cloud account, and then SSHing in to use `miniwdl run`.

-**Use cases:** The framework is oriented to individual use in WDL data processing projects involving up to ~100 compute nodes (⇒ a few thousand processors), erected as-needed and torn down when done.
-Hacking on the included Terraform configurations (+ [Ansible](https://www.ansible.com/overview/how-ansible-works) playbooks for host setup) is encouraged.
-This can be used for automated, large-scale "production" operations too, but other solutions like [Cromwell](https://cromwell.readthedocs.io/en/stable/) or [dxWDL](https://github.com/dnanexus/dxWDL) may be better suited.
+**Audience:** this framework is for advanced operators at ease with using [Terraform](https://www.terraform.io/) to provision infrastructure in their own cloud account, and then SSHing in to use `miniwdl run`.
+It's oriented to individual use in WDL data processing projects needing up to ~100 compute nodes (⇒ a few thousand processors), deployed as-needed and torn down when done.
+It can be used for automated, large-scale "production" operations too, but other solutions like [Cromwell](https://cromwell.readthedocs.io/en/stable/) or [dxWDL](https://github.com/dnanexus/dxWDL) may be better suited.
 And running miniwdl locally on a single, very large compute node is *much* simpler if it suffices!

-AWS is targeted initially, but we've relied on core infrastructure services to preserve portability to other clouds.
+AWS is targeted initially, but we've relied on basic infrastructure services to preserve portability to other clouds.
+Hacking on the included Terraform configurations (+ [Ansible](https://www.ansible.com/overview/how-ansible-works) playbooks for host setup) is encouraged.

   * [Overview of moving parts (AWS)](#overview-of-moving-parts--aws-)
   * [Getting Started](#getting-started)